Light Novel / Daybreak on Hyperion

 Things do not go quite to plan and while Pascal gets what he wants, it may prove to be more than he bargained for

 Note: This is currently a work in progress, available at both Baka-Tsuki

 .
-The first and second volumes are complete and the third volume is updating semi-regularly but subject to revision.
+The first three volumes are complete and the fourth volume is in the works.

 Daybreak on Hyperion contains examples of: